With the help of my blogging buddy Chrissie, this is what I finally decided was a good technique to achieving this.

 If you have another way of doing this.... please let me know.

 Using 2 dies makes a great embossed frame on textured cardstock.
 Then to finish the card you simply cut another of the smaller squares in a patterned paper, emboss the edge with an embossing pen and glue in place.
 A small embellisment, a stamped image or just a sentiment is all you need to complete a simple but classie card.
-Ideal for that difficult card, when you want to show you care, but don't want to go OTT!

 Less is more - I'm sure you will agree!